ARION

 “That’s because you’re a taskmaster!” someone called out jovially from the back.
 Ken grinned and nodded.

 “Yes, I know I can be, but that’s just because you’re all good, hard workers.
-I appreciate that, and when Arion-2 arrives in a little over four years from now, they will appreciate it too!”
+I appreciate that, and when Arion-2 arrives in a little over four years from now, your shipmates there will appreciate it too!”
 He pulled a tablet from the wide pocket of his shorts and tapped the screen.

 “It’s been months since we lost a good member of our colony, Carson Weathers,” he began.
 The change in attitude of the room was so quick that the mayor could practically taste it turn sour on the air, so he knew he needed to progress quickly.
 “What happened was unfortunate, but the story did not stop with him.
 Despite the animosity and blame some of you placed on our alien friends, the Sori continued working on the dilemma and made breakthroughs in their research.”